Work with the GitHub Workflow

 - Enter a Repository name:

-- Select to Initialize this repository with a README
+- Under Initialize this repository with:, select Add a README file.

 You can make changes to your project directly on GitHub, but most people prefer to work on their local machine so they can make changes in their favorite IDE or text editor.
 Let’s review a couple important terms: